Julio Urías: Minor leagues

-Los Angeles Dodgers (2016–present)
+Los Angeles Dodgers (2016–2023)

 2016: Rookie season

 Urías was promoted to the Los Angeles Dodgers to make his major league debut against the New York Mets on May 27, 2016.
 At 19, he was the youngest starting pitcher to debut in the Majors since Félix Hernández in the 2005 season and the second youngest Dodgers starting pitcher to debut since 18-year-old Rex Barney in the 1943 season.
 (Joe Moeller at 19 years and 55 days is the youngest LA Dodger starting pitcher).
 Urias struggled in his debut, lasting only 2 2/3 innings while allowing five hits, three runs and four walks.
 He did strike out three, including the first batter he faced, Curtis Granderson.
 He was optioned back to AAA after the game.
 Three days later, he was returned to the active roster after starter Alex Wood went on the disabled list.
 Urías made his second start on June 2 against the Chicago Cubs.
 In 5 innings pitched, he gave up 6 runs (5 earned), including 3 home runs.
 He allowed 8 hits, and struck out 4.
 He picked up his first major league win, against the Milwaukee Brewers, on June 28, 2016, when he allowed two runs on two hits in six innings.
 He was the first teenage Dodger pitcher to throw 100 pitches in a game since Joe Moeller in 1962.
 He pitched in 18 games for the Dodgers, 15 of them starts, and was 5–2 with a 3.39 ERA, 84 strikeouts and 31 walks.
 He led the major leagues in pickoffs, with six.